Written by Hannah Slack

 How to get a PhD without a Masters

 There is no one way to get onto a PhD programme without a Masters.
 Usually, the route you take will depend on your abilities and your subject’s requirements.

-Integrated programmes are a good option for those struggling with the eligibility requirements to go straight onto a PhD programme.
+These programmes are a good option for those struggling with the eligibility requirements to go straight onto a PhD programme.
 Entry onto these programmes is usually a good undergraduate degree (at least an upper 2.1) in a relevant field.
 They also limit some of the hassle of doing two separate postgraduate degrees.
 For example, you won’t have to spend time searching and applying for a PhD during your Masters year.

 Looking for an integrated PhD programme?